-- a) Forward specialization coefficients construct a transition matrix between offence types at event t-1 and event t (event could be court appearance, or arrest etc)..
-Measure the divergence from randomness in staying in the same offence category.
-Farrington et al(1986) FSC=0 random transition, no specialisation FSC=1 complete specialisation - b) Diversity indices (eg Piquero et al,1999; Sullivan et al ;2006).
-Measures the degree of versatility in the offence history of an individual over a fixed period of time. $D = 1 \sum{i} p_i^2$ where p_i is the proportion of convictions of type i. - c) Regression approach.
+- a) Forward specialization coefficients construct a transition matrix between offence type at event t-1 and event t ( event could be court appearance, or arrest etc)..
+Measure the divergence from randomness in staying in the same offence category. - b) Diversity indices (eg Piquero et al,1999; Sullivan et al ;2006).
+Measures the degree of versatility in the offence history of an individual over a fixed period of time. $D = 1 \sum{i} p_i^2$ where $p_i$ is the proportion of convictions of type i. - c) Regression approach.
 Can prior offending of type X predict future offending of type X?
 If so, then there is evidence of specialization.
 (Deane, Armstrong and Felson, 2005)